 This tire-inspired series continues to transform with the addition of the Adidas Tubular Instinct in high-top suede and premium textile silhouette during the Summer of 2016.
 It was succeeded towards the end of that year by the Adidas Tubular Instinct Boost.
-It was the same period when the Adidas NMD that popularized the Boost tech was making big waves in the market.
+It was the same period when the Adidas NMD series, which popularized the Boost tech, was making big waves in the market.

 The Boost technology in the midsole sets these two tire-inspired sneakers apart.
 The midsole built with this patented Boost tech had striking visual resemblance with a Styrofoam structure.
-It is made of foam granules or energy capsules compressed altogether that offer a high-energy return and good amount of cushioning.
+It is made of foam granules or energy capsules compressed altogether that offer high-energy return and the right amount of cushioning.

-- The Adidas Tubular Instinct Boot comes with a removable insole.
+- The Adidas Tubular Instinct Boost comes with a removable insole.

-- Adidas tapped BASF, a German company that’s known to the entire world as a leading chemical producer, to create for them a revolutionized Boost cushioning technology.
+- Adidas tapped BASF, a German company that’s known to the entire world as a leading chemical producer, to create for them the revolutionized Boost cushioning technology.